Bayerisch Eisenstein railway station: Construction

 Not until just before the completion of the railway lines, did the two railway administrations agree, on 17 May 1877, details of the very large station building and extensive track system needed for the transfer of goods and passengers.
-This required the local terrain to be filled with over 250,000 m³ of earth and levelled off.
+This required the local terrain to be filled with over 250,000 m^{3} of earth and levelled off.
 The station building was built with its centre section exactly on the border.
 On either side was an adjoining wing belonging to the respective railway company.
 The waiting room was designed in a way that was very representative of the style of that era.
 In the first class waiting room is the largest surviving planked ceiling of its type - a so-called "Cologne ceiling" (Kölner Decke).
 The station was completed in 1878.
 On its southern side, west of the track network, that had 9 tracks to begin with and later 11, is the roundhouse with its turntable.
 Today it houses the Bavarian Localbahn (=branch line) Museum in which the Bavarian Localbahn Society stables more than 20 vehicles from the Lokalbahn era.

 The railway line was conceived as the shortest link between Prague and Munich, but because of the steep inclines and tight curves, especially on the Bohemian side, it never attained its intended importance.
 There was no cross-border traffic until 2006, even after the forced annexation of the Sudetenland into the German Reich in 1938.
 Only around the turn of the 20th century, in 1900, did through coaches run along the route for a few years from Munich to Prague.
 Through goods traffic restricted itself to the region.